 Cooking Corned Beef and Cabbage in a Dutch Oven

-- If you don’t have a dutch oven it’s a great way to cook using cast iron.
+- If you don’t have a large dutch oven it’s a great way to cook using cast iron.

 - You can buy my Dutch Oven here.